UCSolarCarTeam/Development-Resources/Recruit-Training/Advanced-Recruit-Training/Telemetry-Teaser/README.md

 ## Extra Help

-There are many resources online that can help you learn more about how to use React.
-The [React](https://react.dev/) website has a lot of useful and reliable information that may be helpful.
-Feel free to ask any members for help as well!
+There are many resources online that can help you learn more about how to use React and Tailwind.
+The [React](https://react.dev/) and [Tailwind](https://tailwindcss.com/) website has a lot of useful and reliable information that may be helpful.
+Feel free to ask any members for help!